Privacy Policy

 Contact

 Questions about this policy or about the data Holdary handles?
-Email support@holdary.app.
+Email [email protected].

+We may update this privacy policy from time to time.
 The date at the top of this page is the source of truth for when this policy was last revised.